ashwanthkumar/suuchi/README.md

 Suuchi in sanskrit means an Index<sup>[1](http://spokensanskrit.de/index.php?tinput=sUci&direction=SE&script=HK&link=yes&beginning=0)</sup>.

 ## Notes
-If you're getting `ClassNotFound` exception, please run `mvn clean compile` once to generate the protoc files.
+If you're getting `ClassNotFound` exception, please run `mvn clean compile` once to generate from the java classes from protoc files.
+Also, if you're using IntelliJ it helps to close the project when running the above command.
+It seems to auto-detect sources in `target/` at startup but not afterwards.

 ## License
 https://www.apache.org/licenses/LICENSE-2.0